-Christ did not say, "I will eat the passover," but that "I keep the passover."
+All three synoptic Gospels are clear it was the feast of unleavened bread but according to Matthew Christ did not say, "I will eat the Passover," but that "I keep the Passover."
 He did not say, "The Passover is at hand," but that "My time is at hand."

 The disciples would be surprised at the proposal of Jesus to keep the Passover a day before the legal time.
 The disciples were therefore instructed to give the reason, "My time is at hand."
-The meaning was, "My death will happen before the legal time arrives.
+The meaning of this was: "My death will happen before the legal time arrives.
 Matthew 26:19 And the disciples did as Jesus had appointed them; and they made ready the Passover.

 This is the preparation the disciples made for the Passover.
 They no doubt thought that Christ would actually be around to eat the Passover meal with them the following night.
 It would have been impossible for them to procure the lamb, properly slain and blessed in the temple, until the following day after 3:00 pm.
-They made the preparations for the coming Passover but events were to move more swiftly.
+They made preparations for the coming Passover but events move more swiftly and they had a last supper.